Retrogenix: Research and development

 The human Cell Microarray tool developed by Retrogenix utilises a library of expression vectors containing open reading frames (ORFs) encoding full-length human plasma membrane proteins, as well as a green fluorescent protein (GFP).
-Each vector is combined with a lipid and the complexes are spotted in precise locations on specialized slides.
-Reverse transfection of human cells which are grown on the microarray slides results in over-expression of each membrane protein located over its respective vector spot.
-Expression of GFP acts as a control to ensure transfection efficiency as well as confirming positioning of the spot co-ordinates.
+Each vector is combined with a lipid, and the complexes are spotted in precise locations on specialized slides.
+Reverse transfection of human cells, which are grown on the microarray slides, results in over-expression of each membrane protein located over its respective vector spot.
+Expression of GFP acts as a control to ensure transfection efficiency and to confirm positioning of the spot co-ordinates.
 Putative receptor targets are identified by assessing gain-of-binding when a test ligand is applied to the cell microarrays.
 Further tests determine whether the receptor ‘hit’ is reproducible and to confirm specificity to the test ligand.

 Currently, more than 4,500 proteins are simultaneously expressed in the Cell Microarray system for individual screening.
 The human expression system allows for correct folding and localisation at the surface of the cell and there are documented cases of biological interactions that are mediated by post-translational modifications being detected using the technology.